Why Germany refuses weapons deliveries to Ukraine | DW | 19.01.2022

 Ukrainian officials want to go bigger, most recently asking for warships and air defense systems.
 While Germany often cites its own belligerent history as grounds for sidestepping the military question, Ukraine is leaning into it.

-"This responsibility should apply to the Ukrainian people, who lost at least eight million lives during the Nazi occupation of Ukraine," Ukraine's ambassador to Germany, Andrij Melnyk, told the DPA news agency.
+"This responsibility should apply to the Ukrainian people, who lost at least 8 million lives during the Nazi occupation of Ukraine," Ukraine's ambassador to Germany, Andrij Melnyk, told the DPA news agency.

-While weapons would be a strong show of support, ISPK fellow Dirsus doubts they would change Ukraine's prospects against a bigger and better-equipped foe.
+Though weapons would be a strong show of support, Dirsus doubts that they would change Ukraine's prospects against a bigger and better-equipped foe.

 "The Russian government would be more impressed by the threat of heavy economic consequences than 2,000 anti-tank weapons," he said.